elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/outline.md

 - **Finishing Touches**

-  - Fetching data from the database to display for our game.
+  - Fetching saved gameplays from the database to display for our game.
-  - ...
+  - Fetching the list of players from the database.
+  - Creating helper functions to associate players and gameplays.
+  - Displaying player names and scores for gameplays.

 - **What's Next?**

   - Additional features and ideas that didn't make it into the book.
-  - Planning for future versions of this book.
+  - Planning for possible future versions of this book.

 - **Appendix**

   - Quick installation instructions.
+  - Tooling recommendations.

 - **Contact**